 The learning outcomes seek to improve your employability by extending your intellectual and transferable skills and particularly by encouraging a focus on independent learning to solve real-life projects.
 These skills will equip you for a wide range of careers in the security and offender management industry.

 The course will run with a minimum of six students.
-In 2016-17 we enrolled six students on this new programme.
+In 2018-19 we enrolled fourteen students on this new programme.

 This course is delivered at the Derby College Roundhouse Campus on two days per week.